sumedhkhodke/sumedhkhodke.github.io/index.md

 **Volunteer Experience**
 * Mentored multiple student groups for undergrad research projects in Applied ML
 * Conducted 40+ sessions as a Machine Learning facilitator at Academic Faculty Development Programs for teaching faculty at engineering colleges under Government of India, MHRD initiative
-* Student ambassador to Huggingface at SUNY Buffalo university to volunteer with the community in ML democratization efforts
+* Student ambassador to Huggingface at SUNY Buffalo university to volunteer with the community in their ML democratization efforts : June'22 - Dec'22

 **Technical Skills**
 *	Languages - Python, C++, Java/J2EE, C, Golang, Jax(elementary)